fdac18/Miniproject3/README.md

-Create a model for the response variable you are assigned to
+Create a model for the response variable you are assigned to (assignments are after survey questions)

 ## Questions